econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

 ![](assets/sparrow02_1.png)

 Capturing the whole series of QR codes can take a moment so try to keep the passport steady and the QR codes within the dotted boundary lines on the Sparrow Wallet screen.
-You can skip ahead to the "After the Import" section.
+You can skip ahead to the "After either QR code or File Import" section.

 ## Importing via File
 To import a single signature wallet via file, first login to your Passport and enter your passphrase if you are using one.
 Then from the main menu navigate to `Pair Wallet` > `Sparrow` > `Single-sig` > `microSD`.